dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

   fmt.Printf("%T\n", zero)  // "func(int, int) int"
 ```

 The type of a function is sometimes called its *signature*.
 Two functions have the same type or signature if they have the same sequence of parameter types and the same sequence of result types.
-The names of parameters and results don’t affect the type, nor does whether or not they were declared using the factored form.
+The names of parameters and results don't affect the type, nor does whether or not they were declared using the factored form.

 Every function call must provide an argument for each parameter, in the order in which the parameters were declared.
-Go has no concept of default parameter values, nor any way to specify arguments by name, so the names of parameters and results don’t matter to the caller except as documentation.
+Go has no concept of default parameter values, nor any way to specify arguments by name, so the names of parameters and results don't matter to the caller except as documentation.

 Parameters are local variables within the body of the function, with their initial values set to the arguments supplied by the caller.
-Function parameters and named results are variables in the same lexical block as the function’s outermost local variables.
+Function parameters and named results are variables in the same lexical block as the function's outermost local variables.

 Arguments are *passed by value*, so the function receives a copy of each argument; modifications to the copy do not affect the caller.
 However, if the argument contains some kind of reference, like a pointer, slice, map, function, or channel, then the caller may be affected by any modifications the function makes to variables *indirectly* referred to by the argument.